mrudulasadafule03/OnlineVotingSystem/README.md

 # 🗳️ Online Voting System

-An **Online Voting System** built with PHP, MySQL, HTML, CSS, and JavaScript.
+An **Online Voting System** built with PHP, MySQL, HTML, and CSS.
 This system allows voters to register, log in, and cast their votes securely.
 It also provides a result dashboard for displaying election outcomes.

 ---